framely/community/docs/reference/extensions/tutorial.md

     }
 }
 ```
-2. ❓ Follow README.md to build a JAR file
+2. ❓ Create a pull request and wait for reviewing.

 ## Register

+Once your branch has been merged into the master, you can configure your provider.

 1. Enter an organization.
 In the **Provider** field, create a native provider.